 When you put a blade on your skin and cut off the hair, you create many microscopic cuts on your skin.

-If that blade is dirty (think reusable razors) and has multiple blades (again, reusable razors), you are putting yourself at risk of breaking out.
+If that blade is dirty (think reusable razors or electric razors) and has multiple blades (again, reusable razors), you are putting yourself at risk of breaking out.

 Take a look at a disposable razor under a microscope.
 It is filled with oil, skin, and hair deposits from shaving.
 These razors increase your chances of irritation because you are depositing that nasty material into your open pores.